MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 ## Register a key vault reader application in Azure AD

 Next, register an application on your Azure AD tenant for reading secrets from the key vaults.
 When Azure AD authentication was set up, an Azure AD tenant was created in Azure.
 Reading key vaults requires a separate application registration with the Azure AD tenant.
-You can use an existing application if you have one.
+You can use an existing application.

-The steps in this task are done from the the [Azure portal](https://portal.azure.com).
+The steps in this task are done from the [Azure portal](https://portal.azure.com).

-1. Sign-in to Azure portal at [portal.azure.com](https://portal.azure.com) and set the portal to your Azure Active Directory tenant.
+1. Sign in to Azure portal at [portal.azure.com](https://portal.azure.com) and set the portal to your Azure Active Directory tenant.
 2. Register an Azure AD application for the reading key vault.

     You add the new application by using the [Azure portal](https://portal.azure.com).
 For guidelines, see [Register your application with your Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).